NSF 101: The Mentoring plan

 • How will you plan to co-create, revisit and revise your mentoring plan over time with your mentee?

 Mentoring is a powerful opportunity to broaden your impact on the scientific community.
-If you are interested in learning more about strategies to improve postdoctoral mentoring, you can find the latest NSF-funded research on the topic through the NSF award search!
+If you are interested in learning more about strategies to improve mentoring, you can find the latest NSF-funded research on the topic through the NSF award search!

 About the Authors